Five Reasons You Shouldn't Shop Amazon's Prime Big Deal Days

 Since the best deals don't last long, and new deals come online as often as every five minutes, you'll need to be ready to act fast if something catches your eye.

-Amazon has over 9.7 million third-party sellers worldwide.
+Amazon has over nine million third-party sellers worldwide.
 Because these items come from other companies selling on Amazon's website, the quality could range from better than Amazon-branded products to items that might work once.

 5. There are better sales from other retailers and at other times of the year

-Amazon had a great idea and, fortunately for shoppers, the idea has caught on and there are sales everywhere.
+Amazon had a great idea and, fortunately for shoppers, the idea has caught on, and there are sales everywhere.
 Other retailers have wised up and used the frenzy that surrounds Amazon's sales days to their own advantage.
 So don't limit yourself to just Amazon.
 There are deals everywhere.

 Other competitors such as Target, Costco and Best Buy are likely to offer deals during the week as well.
 Stay tuned.

-Come November, Black Friday and Cyber Monday are the deal day of all deal days.
+Come November, Black Friday and Cyber Monday are the deal days of all deal days.
 Retailers that don't normally have sales, such as beauty brands and sometimes even Apple, have offers that won't be available at any other time of year.

-The bottom line on Amazon Prime Day
+The bottom line on Amazon Prime Big Deal Days

 Also, you'll need an Amazon Prime membership to take advantage of the event.
 It's great if you plan to use it regularly moving forward.
-However, there are other shopping plans like Walmart Plus, that offer many of the same perks, with a lower membership fee.

 The right credit card can boost your benefits with rewards, shipping upgrades and savings.
 See Kiplinger's top credit card picks for online shopping, powered by Bankrate.
 Advertising disclosure.